 - What volunteer ministries opportunities are available in our church and community?

-- How can I get involved in one of those ministries?
+- How may I get involved in one of those ministries?

 - Who can I contact to find out more information about those ministries?

 The first thing people want to know when they are asked to serve in a volunteer position in the church is, “What do I do?”
-LUMC has written ministry descriptions for the 65 core leadership positions on the Church Council.
-Find your Detailed Ministry Description here.
+The answer to this question may be found on the Detailed Ministry Descriptions & Guidelines for Congregational Leadership web page.